AndrewJanuary/PM-Monitor/README.md

 Your AIO username and API key can be found on the AIO profile page, in the `My Key` tab.
 See [the AIO API docs](https://io.adafruit.com/api/docs/#adafruit-io-http-api) for more details on creating and useing API keys

+Check that the feeds exist in your AIO account before proceeding to start the app.
+You may need to manually creat the feeds.
+Check the contents of the `config.yml` file before proceeding to start the app.

 ## Usage